bhqweb/bhqweb.github.io/bhq/forum/index.md

 ## {{ page.title }}

+To search press Ctrl and F, then type your search word, then press enter.

 {% assign items_grouped = site.data.forum | group_by: 'Vol' %}
 {%- for group in items_grouped -%}
 {% assign vol = group.items[0].Vol | strip_newlines | normalize_whitespace %}